Palash90/site-assets/blogs/build-your-own-nn/README.md

 Instead of the standard $i \xrightarrow{} j \xrightarrow{} k$ loop order, if we switch to $i \xrightarrow{} k \xrightarrow{} j$ we can unlock two major hardware optimizations:

-1. **Cache Locality:** In the IKJ order, the innermost loop moves across index `j`.
+1. **Improved Cache Locality:** In the IKJ order, the innermost loop moves across index `j`.
 This means we are reading `other.data` and writing to data in a straight, continuous line.
 The CPU can predict this "streaming" access and pre-fetch the data into the cache avoiding the RAM fetch.

-1. **Seamless Vectorization (SIMD):** Because we are operating on contiguous slices of memory in the inner loop, the Rust compiler can easily apply SIMD.
+1. **Autovectorization (SIMD) Potential:** Because we are operating on contiguous slices of memory in the inner loop, the Rust compiler can easily apply SIMD.
 It can load 4 or 8 values from Matrix $B$, multiply them by the constant `aik` in one go, and add them to the result slice in a single CPU instruction.

 We have an intuition how it will work under the hood but we also need to make sure that the mathematics involved is intact and we end up in same result.
 Let's verify the mathematics in this case to ensure we are not missing any crucial point: